-Figure 29.
-MPI packed compressed storage (PCS) layout.
+Figure 32: MPI packed compressed storage (PCS) layout.

-When reading an MPI temporal frame, one first read the W x H YUV400P16LE frame containing the number of active layers per pixel.
+When reading an MPI temporal frame, one first read the W x H frame containing the number of active layers per pixel.
 The total number of active layers is easily derived (sum over all pixels).
 It then makes possible to read the whole sample list at once for current temporal frame.
-This results in only 2 disk "accesses" to read a temporal frame.

-Once in memory, this packed structure can be kept as it and accessed by the means of a dedicated table / index derived from the number of active layers per pixel.
+This results in only two disk "accesses" to read a temporal frame.
+Once in memory, this packed structure can be kept as it and accessed by the means of a dedicated table derived from the number of active layers per pixel.

-4.23.2.3.
-Raw storage to PCS
+4.6.2.3 Raw storage to PCS

 TMIV encoder can only handle MPI content in PCS compressed version.
 An MPI content in raw storage should be first converted into the compressed version to be processed by the TMIV encoder.
-A specific executable is available from TMIV8.0-rc1 for this conversion.
-Please refer to Section 4.23.2.1 for the expected format of an MPI content in raw storage.
+A specific executable is available for this conversion.
+Please refer to Section 4.6.2.1 for the expected format of an MPI content in raw storage.

-4.23.3.
-MPI encoding process
+4.6.3 MPI encoding process

 An MPI is a non-redundant representation of the 3D scene.
 Therefore, there is no need for a pruning process inside the TMIV Encoder.
-The processing steps for encoding an MPI content with the TMIV MPI encoder (cf. Figure 30) are presented below.
+The processing steps for encoding an MPI content with the TMIV MPI encoder (cf. Figure 33) are presented below.

-First step of the TMIV MPI encoder is the mask creation.
+The first step of the TMIV MPI encoder is the mask creation.

-For each layer, the transparency is read and a transparency map is created.
+For each layer, the transparency is read, and a transparency map is created.
 Then a thresholding operation is performed to detect occupied pixels (threshold is set to 0 in the current implementation) which leads to a binary mask per layer.
 This operation is repeated for each frame of an intra-period, and an aggregated binary mask per layer is generated at the end of the intra-period.
-Hence this aggregation process is done as in Section 4.10 per layer instead of per view.
+Hence this aggregation process is done as in Section 4.3.2 per layer instead of per view.
 In the end, there is one binary mask per layer for the intra-period.

 These aggregated masks are then sent to the clustering process, which delivers clusters to the packing process for each layer.
-This clustering step is the same as the one described in Figure 2, cf. Section 4.11, Section 4.12 and Section 4.13.
+This clustering step is the same as the one described in Figure 2, cf. Section 4.3.3, Section 4.3.4 and Section 4.3.5.

-The obtained clusters are then packed using the process described in Figure 2, cf. Section 4.14, but the sorting operation is changed to get clusters from distant layers packed first rather than the biggest clusters (sortingMethod is set to 1 in Section 4.14).
+The obtained clusters are then packed using the process described in Figure 2, cf. Section 4.3.6, but the sorting operation is changed to get clusters from distant layers packed first rather than the biggest clusters (sortingMethod is set to 1 in Section 4.3.6).
 This sorting allows an efficient rendering process at decoder side, known as reverse painter's algorithm.